 When you purchase run-of-the-mill soap, are you aware of what's in it?
 Not only is conventional soap full of potentially harmful additives, but commercial manufacturers actually remove the beneficial, nourishing components, including the soap's moisturizing glycerin content.

 When you make your own soap, your skin benefits from all the good stuff, especially when you incorporate ingredients that enhance skin health.
-Say goodbye to synthetic lathering agents, fake colors, chemically-laced fragrances, and toxins you can't pronounce — hello, cold pressed activated charcoal soap.
+Say goodbye to synthetic lathering agents, fake colors, chemically-laced fragrances, and toxins you can't pronounce — hello, cold-pressed DIY activated charcoal soap.

-Your Skin Will Love This Soap – Here's What You'll Need and Why
+5 Reasons Why Your Skin Will Love This DIY Charcoal Soap

 Organic Coconut Oil – Coconut oil has been deemed a miracle oil within recent trends, and for good reason.
 When used topically, your skin benefits from its antibacterial, antioxidant, and moisturizing properties.
 It also adds to the soap's hardness and natural scent.

 Organic Olive Oil – Olive oil helps clean your skin, without removing its natural oils.
 It's also great for those who are hypoallergenic, as this oil is gentle on sensitive skin.

 Organic Shea Butter – Once again, this helps produce a harder bar of soap because it's solid at room temperature.
 This butter cleanses and disinfects, but also promotes moisture, ensuring that your skin does not dry out.

 Organic Castor Oil – Castor oil promotes a bubbly lather while offering deep moisturizing properties.
 Whenever you're developing a recipe and using castor oil, it should account for approximately 5 to 10 percent of the total oil used.